On a class of Lebesgue-Ramanujan-Nagell equations: Introduction

 The purpose of this paper is to perform a deep investigation on the Labesgue-Ramanujan-Nagell type equation

 where $c$ and $d$ are given positive integers with square-free $cd$.
-This work generalizes some of the earlier works; for instance, the work of Ljunggren \cite{LJ66}.
-In particular, we prove three theorems concerning the solvability of \eqref{eqg}, and then we derive some consequences for certain fixed values of $c, d$ and $n$.
-Note that the elegant results of Bilu et al. \cite{BH01} and Voutier \cite{VO95} on the existence of primitive divisors of Lehmer numbers have turned out to be extremely powerful tools in the proofs.
+This work generalizes some of the earlier works; for instance, the work of Ljunggren \cite{LJ66}, and that of Ghanmi and Abu Muriefah \cite{GM20}.
+In particular, we prove three theorems concerning the solvability of \eqref{eqg}, and then we derive some consequences for certain fixed values of $c$ and $d$.
+The first theorem generalizes the work of Ghanmi and Abu Muriefah \cite{GM20}.
+Note that the elegant results of Bilu et al. \cite{BH01} and Voutier \cite{VO95} on the existence of primitive divisors of Lehmer numbers have turned out to be extremely powerful tools in the proofs of our results too.
+The factorization argument used in \cite{GM20} is based on the work of Ljunggren \cite{LJ66}, which was later presented in a better way by Yuan in \cite{YU05}.
+We utilize this work of Yuan.
+We first solve \eqref{eqg} for odd prime $n$ under the conditions $\gcd(h(-cd), n)=1$ and $cd\not\equiv 3\pmod 4$.
+Precisely, we prove: